This article originally appeared on VICE US

 Variation in amounts of hormones like estrogen and progesterone can already affect emotion-recognition abilities, possibly by changing the way neurons behave in brain regions that are implicated in emotion processing, says senior author Alexander Lischke, a psychology researcher at the University of Greifswald in Germany.
 So if hormonal birth control suppresses or changes the cycle of these hormones, it could have an effect on those processes too.

 Lischke and his colleagues gave their subjects an emotion-recognition task called Reading the Mind’s Eye.
 (You can take a version of it here.)
 The test asks you to identify complex emotional expressions from subtle cues from the eyes, and only the eyes—the rest of the face is blocked off.

 “The expressions did not depict basic emotions like fear or anger but rather complex ones like, for example, pride or contempt,” Lischke tells me.
 “As a consequence, the emotion-recognition task was quite challenging.”

-The study found that 42 women on birth control, as they hypothesised, were less accurate in recognising emotions when compared to the 53 women not on birth control, “in particular during the processing of expressions that were difficult to recognise,” the paper says.
+The study found that 42 women on birth control, as they hypothesized, were less accurate in recognizing emotions when compared to the 53 women not on birth control, “in particular during the processing of expressions that were difficult to recognize,” the paper says.

 Misreading someone’s expressions can lead to misunderstandings and conflicts in professional or personal relationships—you can imagine that misreading pride for contempt might lead to problems.
 Women should potentially be made aware of these side effects, Lischke says, but more work needs to be done to find out how much they could influence everyday life, since the effects do seem to be quite subtle.